w3f/polkadot-wiki/docs/general/constants-variables.md

 The maximum number of nominators on Kusama is capped at <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> and currently sits at <RPC network="kusama" path="query.staking.counterForNominators" defaultValue={50000}/>.

+#### Maximum Number of Proxies per Account

+The maximum number of proxies per Kusama account is <RPC network="kusama" path="consts.proxy.maxProxies" defaultValue={32}/>.
+You can have the same proxy for multiple accounts.

 #### Maximum Votes per Nominator

 A nominator on Kusama can select up to <RPC network="kusama" path="consts.electionProviderMultiPhase.minerMaxVotesPerVoter" defaultValue={24} /> validators.